-ČEZ Group purchases the largest amount of coal in the Czech Republic.
-In 2006, ČEZ Group purchased 32.5 million tons of power generation coal, out of which 85% was lignite (brown coal). ČEZ Group purchases:
+CEZ GROUP purchases the largest amount of coal in the Czech Republic.
+In 2008, CEZ GROUP purchased in the Czech Republic 28.65 million tons of power generation coal, out of which 94.5% was lignite (brown coal).
+CEZ GROUP purchases:

-- (a) brown coal based on a medium-term agreement from Czech Coal, a.s., (valid until 2012) and from Severočeské doly a.s., ČEZ's subsidiary (under a long-term contract until 2052) and Sokolovská uhelná, a.s. (purchase contract for the period until 2027); and - (b) hard coal based on annual contracts from OKD, a.s., Weglokoks, S.A., Carbounion Bohemia spol. s r.o. and GEMEC-UNION, a.s.; the rest is secured via tenders on an as-needed basis and is imported from Poland.
+- (a) brown coal based on medium term agreement from Czech Coal, a.s., (valid until 2012) and from Severočeské doly a.s., ČEZ's subsidiary (under a long-term contract until 2052) and Sokolovská uhelná, a.s. (purchase contract for the period until 2027); and - (b) hard coal based on annual contracts from OKD, a.s., Weglokoks, S.A., Carbounion Bohemia spol. s r.o.; the rest is secured via tenders on an as-needed basis and is imported from Poland.

-In 2005, ČEZ concluded a framework agreement with Mostecká uhelná, a.s., a member of the Czech Coal Group for the long-term purchase of coal.
-Recently, the Czech Coal Group has rejected this agreement, and ČEZ therefore took legal steps against the Czech Coal Group with the aim to uphold the long-term coal purchase contract.
+In 2005, CEZ GROUP concluded a framework agreement on a future long-term contract for coal with Mostecká uhelná, a.s., a member of Czech Coal Group.
+Czech Coal Group rejects the concluded agreement, and CEZ GROUP therefore took legal steps against Czech Coal Group with the aim to conclude such long-term purchase coal contract.
 Currently the coal from Mostecká uhelná a.s. is purchased under a medium-term contract.
 For more information, please refer to the "Risk Factors" section.

-Severočeské doly a.s. supplies approximately 62% of ČEZ's total consumption of lignite, Czech Coal, a.s. supplies approximately 30% and Sokolovská uhelná, a.s. supplies approximately 8%.
+Severočeské doly a.s. supplies approximately 62% of ČEZ's total consumption of lignite, Czech Coal, a.s. supplies approximately 31% and Sokolovská uhelná, a.s. supplies approximately 7%.

-Taking into account geographical restrictions and current estimates of coal-fired generation needs, ČEZ Group estimates there are sufficient lignite reserves in the Czech Republic for the operation of its coal-fired power plants until 2035 for renewed power plants and until 2050 for the newly built power plants.
+Taking into account geographical restrictions, current mining limits and current estimates of coal-fired generation needs, CEZ GROUP estimates there are sufficient lignite reserves in the Czech Republic for the operation of its coal-fired power plants until 2035 for retrofitted power plants and until 2050 for the newly built power plants.

-In 2006 in Poland, the principal supplier of coal to the Elcho power plant was under a long-term contract Kompania Weglowa SA.
-The Skawina power plant sources coal from multiple suppliers under one-year contracts and purchase orders, among others KWK Piast, KWK Mysłowice and Katowicki Wegiel.
+In 2008 in Poland, the principal supplier of coal to the Elcho power plant was under a long-term contract Kompania Weglowa SA.
+The Skawina power plant sources coal from multiple suppliers under one-year contracts and purchase orders, with amongst others Kompania Weglowa SA, Katowicky Holding Weglowy SA and Energokrak Sp.
+Z o.o.

 The Varna power plant in Bulgaria fires anthracite, most of which is imported from Russia and Ukraine.
 In late 2006 this coal increased in price as a result of supply blockades from these two countries.
-Due to the breach of contracts by the above mentioned countries it was necessary to purchase coal on an ad hoc basis, and this caused electricity prices to increase by 22-25%.
+Due to the breach of contracts by suppliers from the above mentioned countries it was necessary to purchase coal on an ad hoc basis.
 In order to limit the risk inherent in being dependent on a particular region, ČEZ began importing coal from Vietnam.